rishunayak/chat-app/README.md

 ✨Chat-App✨
 ---
 #### Description:
 Its ChatApp where you can do chat on real-time.
+Its Display all the registered members.

+###Features

+# Register and Login
+# Search User
+# Real-Time Chat with display active and non active members

 ---